 3. MAIL: Mail unused medication in a pre-paid envelope.
 Request a free mail-back envelope.

 Treatment might look different depending on the level that you need.
 Find the type of treatment that is right for you or your loved one, what to expect, how soon you can get help and the treatment services specific to youth, people who are pregnant or breastfeeding and older adults on our Treatment Options page.

 There are a number of treatment options in your community.
 Find them, as well as answers to common questions you may have about treatment in the Chittenden County Resource Guide.

 There is no wrong door to recovery.
 It is a life-long journey that is not always a straight line.
 Find recovery opportunities and supports in your area on our Recovery page.

-Prevention efforts through the RPP have led to local policy changes in several Northern Windsor County towns limiting substance use in public spaces.
+Prevention efforts through the RPP have led to policy changes in several Northern Windsor County towns limiting substance use in public spaces.
 RPP has funded middle and high school groups to attend the Getting to Y training, increasing school commitment to reducing substance misuse and abuse.
 RPP partners have distributed prescription drug mail-back envelopes and displays throughout the district, as well as assist to make Drug Take Back Day successful.
-To meet the need for accurate information about Marijuana, RPP efforts include sponsoring expert speakers and disseminating information.
+To meet the need for accurate information about marijuana, RPP efforts include sponsoring expert speakers and disseminating information.